MarcelaMaris/who-will-dropout/README.md

 ---

+This project was inspired by personal experience in online education and reflects a strong interest in using data to improve learning experiences and retention outcomes.

+---
 <p align="center">
   <sub>📊 Designed & developed by <b>Marcela Maris</b> — Data Analytics Portfolio</sub><br>
   <sub><i>Learning Analytics • Retention Modelling • Behavioural Insights</i></sub>